 Some things that can happen online that may support an IIED or defamation claim

-- Intentional slander (social media account takeover)
+- Intentional abusive and despicable slander online (social media account takeover)

-- Posting nude photos, bikini photos, or lingerie photos without consent
+- Posting nude photos, bikini photos, or lingerie photos without consent to attempt to smear or injure another

-- Serious invasions of privacy (ex. disclosing personal and private facts that harm, damage and injure you)
+- Serious invasions of privacy (ex. disclosing embarrassing personal and private facts that harm, damage and injure you)